Who Spoke (revised Nov 2017)

 The LORD is One

-Both the Jews and the majority of Christians agree that the God of the Old Testament is the Father.
-However, some Christians do have difficulty reconciling their opinion that the God of the Old Testament was a harsh uncompromising God, with the loving Father that Christ described.
-But on the issue of whether God is more than one divine being Jews and Christians differ.
+Both the Jews and the majority of the Christian community believe that the God of the Old Testament is the Father.
+But on the issue of whether God is more than one divine being they differ.
 The Jews maintain that God is one while many Christians believe in a trinity.
-Because there is confusion we will provide further biblical proof to support the concept that God comprises more than one divine being and that God the Father is not the God of the Old Testament.
+Because of this confusion we will provide further biblical proof to support the concept that the deity God comprises more than one divine being and that God the Father is not the God of the Old Testament.

 God is More Than One